floydhub/floyd-docs/docs/guides/basics/install.md

-wloyd CLI is a python-based command line tool to interact with FloydHub from your terminal.
+Floyd CLI is a Python-based command line tool to interact with FloydHub from your terminal.

 `floyd-cli` is available on [pypi](https://pypi.python.org/pypi/floyd-cli) and runs on both Python 2.7 and Python 3.5.

-Use pip to install the CLI.
+Use `pip` to install the CLI.

 ```bash
 $ pip install -U floyd-cli
 ```

-Use pip3 if you only want to install the CLI for python 3:
+Use `pip3` if you only want to install the CLI for Python 3:

 ```bash
 $ pip3 install -U floyd-cli